Town-class destroyer: Characteristics

 Built for service during the First World War, but in the main completed after the end of that conflict, the flush-deckers were, by 1940, the oldest destroyers in the US Navy, and many had been mothballed for the inter-war period.

 While contemporaneous to the British V and W-class destroyers they were not much liked by their crews.
 While the V and W classes set a new standard for destroyer design, the flush-deckers were already obsolescent by comparison.
 They were uncomfortable and wet, working badly in a seaway.
 Their hull lines were rather narrow and 'herring-gutted' which gave them a vicious roll.
 The officers didn't like the way they handled either, since they had been built with propellers that turned the same way (2-screw ships normally have the shafts turning in opposite directions as the direction of rotation has effects on the rudder and the whole ship when manoeuvring, especially when coming alongside), so these were as awkward to handle as single-screw ships.
 Their turning circle was enormous, as big as most Royal Navy battleships, making them difficult to use in a submarine hunt which demanded tight manoeuvres, compounded by unreliable "chain and cog" steering gear laid across the main deck.
 They also had fully enclosed bridges which caused problems with reflections in the glass at night.
 One Royal Canadian Navy corvette captain described them as "the most dubious gift since the Trojan Horse".

 However, despite their disadvantages they were a welcome addition to forces escorting convoys in the Atlantic at a time when the U-boats, operating from newly acquired bases on the Atlantic coast of France were becoming an increasingly serious threat to British shipping.
 They were also seen as an earnest of the United States’ commitment to support Britain against Nazism.

 The original armament was four 4-inch (102 mm) guns, one 3-inch (76 mm) anti-aircraft gun, and twelve torpedo tubes.
-On the Wickes-class, the 4-inch gun placement was one gun in a shield on the forecastle, one on the quarterdeck and one each side on a platform between the number 2 and number 3 funnels.
+On the Wickes-class, the 4-inch gun placement was one gun in a shield on the foredeck, one on the quarterdeck and one each side on a platform between the number 2 and number 3 funnels.
 The Admiralty promptly removed one of the 4-inch guns and six torpedo tubes to improve stability.
 Twenty-three of the class had further armament reductions for anti-submarine escort of trade convoys.
 Two of the remaining 4-inch guns and three of the remaining torpedo tubes were removed to allow increased depth charge stowage and installation of Hedgehog anti-submarine mortar system.